Swimmov/pwfcv-timeseries/README.md

 ### And randemly selected other parametres:
 train_window, number of folds, loss_function ('mse' or custom_directional_losses)

-### 70+ technical, statistical, and domain-specific indicators with adaptive selection logic based on forecust horizon
+### 70+ technical, statistical, and domain-specific indicators with adaptive selection logic based on forecast horizon

 ## Methodology Highlights
 ### Practices Applied: